flash-oss/mini-graphql-http-client/README.md

     jsonCache: [], // Initialise your cache with a JSON data.
 See cacheToJSON() method.
   },

-  // Useful callback.
+  // Hook callbacks.
 Useful for logging or debugging purposes.
   hooks: {
     // A callback function called before each request. request({ query, variables, cacheDuration, uri, fetchOptions }) {